nicolasdanelon/UnofficialDocs/source/reference/plugins.rst

 to ``end_edit()`` runs.

-As well as for grouping modifications, you can use edit objects for grouping changes to the selection, so that they're undone in a single step.
+As well as for grouping modifications, you can use edit objects for grouping changes to the selection so that they're undone in a single step.

 Responding to Events